yaokai-liu/Machine/README.md

 ```
 [ax, local, bx]
 ```
-the order of the parameters doesn't matter.
+the order of the parameters does matter.

 #### total grammar